 Structure_name(index).field_name = <field character vector or value>

 The driver defines the field names.
 Enter them with upper- and lowercase letters as defined.
-However, you can choose your own structure name and enter that name into the driver parameter dialog box.
+However, you can specify your own structure name and enter that name into the driver parameter dialog box.

 You could enter the message structure directly in the edit field of the driver parameter dialog box.
 But because the message structure is a large array, direct entry becomes cumbersome easily.